 Here are a few examples:

 - If you’re using floor monitors, we will generally use higher quality Sennheiser dynamic microphones for vocals in your monitor, plus a small diaphragm condenser mic to add more detail to the broadcast audio, but which does not get sent to your monitor.

 - Your acoustic guitar, mandolin, fiddle, banjo, or other string instrument will likely have a pair of condensers to pick up a detailed stereo image of your playing — even (or perhaps especially) if you usually use a pickup/DI.
 A pickup by itself doesn’t play nicely in broadcast audio.

 - Instruments that might otherwise not have mics such as piano, drum kits, or percussion will get multiple mics so that they can be heard in detail on the broadcast, even if you’re not planning to hear them in your monitors.

 Unlike a normal “live” show, you might feel that the lighting for White Horse Live is a little low.
 Believe it or not, our broadcast cameras respond better to the colored lights when they’re not quite as intense as you expect for a stage show.
 Getting the colors right is an important part of making your show look awesome.

 We will start checking lighting one to two hours before your show starts.
 If you’re still rehearsing, you may be asked to stand in specific places, look at cameras, and so on, so that we can get the best lighting for your act.

-White Horse Live uses a minimum of three cameras, and as many as five, during a show:
+White Horse Live uses a minimum of three cameras, and as many as eight, during a show:

 - Two stationary cameras at stage left and stage right.